decoy31/TitleCaseProblem/README.md

 TitleCaseProblem
 ================

-Shows a couple ways to title case a string.
+Shows a couple ways to title case a string in C#.